UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 open import foundation-core.function-types
 open import foundation-core.homotopies
 open import foundation-core.identity-types
+open import foundation-core.invertible-maps
 ```

 </details>

 ## Idea

-An inverse for a map `f : A → B` is a map `g : B → A` equipped with homotopies
+An [inverse](foundation.invertible-maps.md) for a map `f : A → B` is a map
+`g : B → A` equipped with [homotopies](foundation-core.homotopies.md)
 ` (f ∘ g) ~ id` and `(g ∘ f) ~ id`.
-Such data, however is structure on the map
+Such data, however is
-`f`, and not a property.
-Therefore we include an coherence condition for the
+[structure](foundation.structure.md) on the map `f`, and not a
+[property](foundation-core.propositions.md).
+Therefore we include an coherence
-homotopies of an inverse.
-Coherently invertible map `f : A → B` is a map
+condition for the homotopies of an inverse.
+Coherently invertible map
-equipped with a two-sided inverse and this additional coherence law.
-They are
+`f : A → B` is a map equipped with a two-sided inverse and this additional
-also called half-adjoint equivalences.
+coherence law.
+They are also called half-adjoint equivalences.

 ## Definition